Skip to content

 Let’s start with where they can add value.

-If you are using a sophisticated marketing system that can segment your messaging, then placing people in groups is useful.
+If you are using a sophisticated marketing system that can segment your messaging, grouping people is useful.

-Content that executive leadership finds interesting will be different to the content that operational and technical people find interesting.
+Content that executive leadership finds interesting will be different from content that operational and technical people find interesting.
 But this all occurs outside the context of a specific opportunity.

-Within a capture or pursuit effort, using labels as a placeholder until you understand the individuals better can be handy.
-But you must validate it, otherwise they represent a risk to your strategy.
+Within a capture or pursuit effort, using labels as placeholders until you understand the individuals better can be handy.
+But you must validate them; otherwise, they represent a risk to your strategy.

 Why are they so risky?